Riley-Py/UWaterloo-Work/EARTH 121/Study Site Assessment/Part C/Age of The Material.md

 - Diagram of customized geologic time scale:
 	- ![[Pasted image 20251121104630.png]]
 - For my rock specifically, the only formation was from the magma to the igneous rock (basalt) through the process of cooling and recrystallization, and the unique columns were created through a process of columnar jointing
-- Basalt rock formed during the time
+- Basalt rock formed during  Paleogene system, within the Paleocene Series, as the numeric age is 56 Ma - ~62 Ma, consistent with the research done

+### Part 4
+- Learnt about how major volcani

 ## Sources